-OT.Identification is included in O.Identification.
+OT.Identification is included in O.Identification and supported by O.RND

-OT.Prot_Abuse-Func is included in O.Abuse-Func.
+OT.Prot Abuse-Func is included in O.Abuse-Func.

-OT.Prot_Inf_Leak is included in O.Leak-Inherent and O.Leak-Forced
+OT.Prot\Inf\Leak is included in O.Leak-Forced and supported by O.RND

-OT.Prot_Phys-Tamper is included in O.Phys-Manipulation.
+OT.Prot Phys-Tamper is included in O.Phys-Manipulation and supported by O.RND

-OT.Prot_Malfunction is included in O.Malfunction.
+OT.Prot Malfunction is included in O.Malfunction.

-We can therefore conclude that the objectives for the TOE of [ST-EAC] and [ST-IC] are consistent.
+We can therefore conclude that the objectives for the TOE of [ST-EAC SAC] and [SMG-IC] are consistent.

-4.3.2.2 Compatibility between objectives for the environment
+5.3.2.2 Compatibility between objectives for the environment